Best Graphic Design Tools for Entrepreneurs in 2026: Honest Reviews from Someone Who's Been There

 • FigJam (whiteboard tool) included

-• AI features for design generation and auto-layout
+• AI features including design generation and auto-layout

 Pricing:

-• Free (Starter): 3 projects, unlimited personal files, basic collaboration
+• Free (Starter): Up to 3 projects, unlimited personal files, basic collaboration

 • Professional: $15/person/month — unlimited projects, advanced collaboration

-• Organization: $45/person/month — SSO, shared libraries, team analytics
+• Organization: $45/person/month — SSO, centralized libraries, analytics

-• Enterprise: $75/person/month — advanced admin and compliance
+• Enterprise: $75/person/month — advanced admin, compliance features

 Pros: